Wellcome Early-Career Awards

 The award usually lasts for 5 years, but may be less for some disciplines, such as humanities and social science.

 The award may be held on a part-time basis.
-We will extend the duration of the award to reflect this.
+When applying, you should cost the application at 1.0 (100%) full-time equivalent.
+We will then extend the duration of the award to reflect this.

 You should ask for a level and duration of funding that’s justifiable for your proposed research.